Skip to navigation – Site map

 The journal has an international scientific board and an editorial committee, which convene at regular intervals.
 It publishes three issues a year for an audience of education policymakers and practitioners, as well as academics and researchers from various disciplines with an interest in education.
 Issues are organised around a central topic an also provide information and documentary resources on education systems.

-The journal periodically organises international conferences to reflect upon major ongoing developments in the field of education across the world.
-These conferences are used to produce a special issue of the journal available in full access on OpenEdition.
+Every five years, the journal organises international conferences to reflect upon major ongoing developments in the field of education across the world.
+The papers presented in the workshops are published as special issues.
+These conferences also subsequently provide input for an issue of the journal, which aims to pursue and deepen the reflections on the topic in question.

 Latest issue